thradams/thradams.github.io/search-engine.md

 ### Improvements?
 We also can make changes where we accept documents with just one word missing.
 The index should normalized with lowercase for instance.

+### Data structures

+* Hashmap for word index
+* dynamic bit set that can expanded automatically